SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ec2-host-metrics.md

-### AWS EC2 - Memory (Host Metrics)
+### AWS EC2 - Memory (Host OS Metrics)

-The **AWS EC2 - Memory (Host Metrics)** dashboard provides insights into EC2 memory usage per instance for total and percentage memory usage, free memory use, buffers, cache memory, and system memory.
+The **AWS EC2 - Memory (Host OS Metrics)** dashboard provides insights into EC2 memory usage per instance for total and percentage memory usage, free memory use, buffers, cache memory, and system memory.

 Use this dashboard to:
 * Quickly identify if high memory utilization for an EC2 instance is potentially causing a production issue